antononcube/fastcampus-lectures/LecturePlans/Quantile-Regression-workflows.md

 ## The lectures

-1. Introducing QR through answering different questions.
-   Here is the list:
+1. Introducing QR through answering different questions Here is the list:

    - Can we apply Quantile Regression (QR) without the package QRMon?